 Why do we yell, even when we know it’s ineffective?
 Instead of handling things calmly, we get into a shouting match with our kids or spouse.
 Or we raise our voices louder than theirs just so that we can be heard.
-Sometimes it gets so bad, that we run around like some alien creature, creating chaos wherever we turn, when our goal is actually to have more calm.
+Sometimes it gets so bad that we run around like some alien creature, creating chaos wherever we turn, when our goal is actually to have more calm.
 Scream-free parenting?
 Hardly!

 Why do we do things that seem to be insane or seriously disturbed?
 Because in that moment, we are seriously disturbed and insane!

 When we feel threatened as a parent, the threatened state triggers a natural and automatic process that actually changes our brain and body chemistry.
-It’s the same process that is triggered when we are in an emergency, like a car accident.
+It’s the same process that gets triggered when we are in an emergency, like a car accident.
 Hormones are produced that flood our body, and all our blood rushes to our extremities so that we can act quickly.
 We begin to respond from the primal and animal part of our brain, and the more rational parts of the brain shut down to preserve energy.
 In that moment, we only know two things – run away or stand and fight!
 Needless to say, neither of these are powerful parenting tools.

 I think I’m going to get buttons made and mail them to all my friends and clients, or maybe emboss the phrase on a stone that we can all carry around in our pockets.
-This is critical piece, and yet so hard for us to remember.
+This is a critical piece, and yet so hard for us to remember.
 Why?
 Because when we feel threatened, our brains shut down, literally.

 This means we need to develop strong tools and habits to help us when we do get into those moments, because they are really difficult to get out of without a fight.
 So what are the tools?